step-hen-burke/msc-notes/lecture_notes/lectures_26_9_23.md.md

 - [ ] How does the decision tree choose its splits / rules - trying many in order to maximise gain?

 # Data Visualisation

+Keywords: #EDA #Imputation

+_Data is fact gathered within a specific context_

+Imputation:
+- Imputation & removal always needs to be justified.
+- Outliers shouldn't be dropped without justification, they're always useful.
+- Business needs and needs of the data problem might be contrary - decisions made from the business PoV can introduce bias

+- Problem is secondary to exploring and understanding the data